How to parse CSV data with Ruby

 This option has several problems…

-Parsing with the CSV library
+Parsing with the built-in CSV library

 Parsing with the ccsv library